-While the best yoga mats are designed to minimise slippage, none are foolproof, and a yoga towel is a smart idea if you're practicing in the summer or doing hot yoga.
+While the best yoga mats are designed to minimise slippage, and certain types are good mats for hot yoga, none are fool proof, and a yoga towel is a smart idea if you're going to be getting sweaty.
 They can also be used as a protective layer to keep your yoga mat clean and stain-free.
 And if you're very short on space, a yoga towel can even be used in place of a mat.

 These aren't the kind of thing you'd find in our best bath towel guide.
-Yoga towels are typically lightweight and thin, with soft-touch absorbent toweling on one side and grippy silicone dots on the other to adhere to the mat.
+Yoga towels are typically lightweight and thin, with soft-touch absorbent towelling on one side and grippy silicone dots on the other to adhere to the mat.
 They're also shaped in a long rectangle, like your average yoga mat (makes sense).
-Our top pick is the Hot Yoga Towel by Yoga Design Lab, which comes highly recommended by enthusiastic yogis and yoginis for its ability to keep sweaty hands and feet in place.
-Its quick-drying fibres mean you won't be left lumping around a damp rag after practice.
-For the rest of the best yoga towels, keep reading.

 - Work on your back bends with one of the best yoga wheels